bludit/documentation-english/pages/plugins/plugin-basics/index.md

 ```

 <h2 id="information">Information</h2>
-The information of the plugin is in the JSON file `metadata.json`.
+The meta information of the plugin is located in the JSON file, `metadata.json`.

 ```
 {